You'll find the answers to these frequently asked questions on this page:

 The Interlibrary Loan service is for requesting library materials from other libraries when these materials are not available at Belk Library.
 You do not need to designate a library.

-You must be a member of the Elon University community or of the Friends of the Library of Elon University to use this service.
+You must be a member of the Elon University community to use this service.

 How do I renew my Library materials and can I renew online?